Niickdotcom/demoname/README.md

 How does auto-configuration works in spring boot
 1) one of the key feature of spring boot is auto-configuration .
-2) This mechanism automatically configures Spring application based on the dependencies in the class path and the beans define by by developer its works as
+2) This mechanism automatically configures Spring application based on the dependencies in the class path and the beans define by developer its works as
 1) Spring Boot scans the classpath for libraries and annotations
 2) it matches these against a predefined set of configuration (e.g if spring-boot-starter-web)